Highfivery/zero-spam-for-wordpress/readme.txt

 == Description ==

-**We stand with the Ukrainian people.** We at Zero Spam support those fighting to preserve freedom, democracy, and sovereignty in Ukraine.
-Because of this unlawful invasion by Russia, supported by Belarus, we will no longer provide protection for .ru, .su, and .by domains that have the plugin installed and will display a Ukrainian support banner on those sites.

 Quit forcing people to answer questions or confusing captchas to prove they're not spam.
 Stop malicious users before they ever have a chance to infiltrate your site &mdash; **introducing Zero Spam for WordPress**.

 [Zero Spam for WordPress](https://www.highfivery.com/projects/zero-spam/?utm_source=wordpress.org&utm_medium=plugin&utm_campaign=wordpress_zero_spam) uses AI in combination with proven spam detection techniques and databases of known malicious IPs from around the world to detect and block unwanted visitors.